kwabenasapong/VALCOBulkSMSAlertSystem/README.md

 ## Acknowledgements

-We would like to thank the developers and contributors of the ASP.NET Core, C#, Entity Framework Core, and Hubtel Quick SMS API projects for their excellent tools and services that made this project possible.
+We would like to thank the developers and contributors of the ASP.NET Core, C#, Entity Framework Core, Hubtel Quick SMS API, and frontend technologies for their excellent tools and services that made this project possible.